 TrustPulse easily integrates with any social media application in minutes using Zapier.

 The below FOMO example took just a few minutes to create.

 Showing low stock levels creates a sense of urgency that will motivate your visitors to buy.

 TrustPulse easily connects with eCommerce tools, like WooCommerce, Shopify, and Magento, so you can track low stock levels and trigger a notification to create a sense of urgency.
 Adding these alerts creates FOMO because your customers don’t want to miss out on the deal.

-Instead of showing recent customer activity, you’d use the TrustPulse’s Default Notification feature to show a low stock alert like this one below:
+Instead of showing recent customer activity, you’d use TrustPulse’s Default Notification feature to show a low stock alert like the one below:

 8. Generate Blog Comments

 Blog comments bring a lot of value to your site.
 Comments convey that your content triggers conversation, engagement, or even debate.